jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Metrics (Loss & accuracy)

-Beside displaying the loss and the accuracy to the stdout regularly, we record and plot them to analysis its long term trend.
+Besides displaying the loss and the accuracy to the stdout regularly, we record and plot them to analysis its long-term trend.
 The diagram below is the accuracy and the cross entropy loss displayed by the TensorBoard.

 <div class="imgcap">
 <img src="/assets/dl/mm1.png" style="border:none; width:80%;">
 </div>

 Plotting the cost helps us to tune the learning rate.
-Any prolonged jump of cost indicate the learning rate is too high.
+Any prolonged jump in cost indicates the learning rate is too high.
 As indicated below, if it is too low, we learn slowly.
 If it is too high, we cannot reach the lowest cost.

 <div class="imgcap">
 <img src="/assets/dl/mont1.png" style="border:none; width:50%;">